-Over the last 170 years, Leeds College of Art has contributed significantly to the development of art education in Britain, having pioneered new ways to teach and to structure qualifications.
+Over the last 170 years, Leeds Arts University has contributed significantly to the development of art education in Britain, having pioneered new ways to teach and to structure qualifications.

 In 1846, the Leeds Mechanics' Institute (which offered drawing classes) merged with the Literary Institute, creating Leeds School of Art.
 In 1903, it moved to our present Vernon Street building, whose radical design reflected the clean lines of the Art & Craft movement.

-The magnificent Merrion Centre mosaics created by Eric Taylor (1909 – 1999), artist and former Principal of Leeds College of Art (1956-1970), have been installed at Leeds College of Art’s Blenheim Walk building.
+The magnificent Merrion Centre mosaics created by Eric Taylor (1909 – 1999), artist and former Principal of Leeds College of Art (1956-1970), have been installed at Leeds Arts University’s Blenheim Walk building.

 Following the world wars, ex-service personnel resuming their education filled the College almost to bursting.
 Henry Moore and Barbara Hepworth (enrolling in 1919 and 1920, respectively) were students of this era.